 About the Stonewall Foundation

-In late 2015, the board of directors of the Stonewall Democratic Club of Greater Sacramento began deliberations on creating a nonprofit corporation committed to a shared goal - ”to advance equal rights for all people, regardless of sexual orientation or gender identity.”
-The Stonewall Club had been successful in its mission to support and elect LGBTQ individuals to office, to assure a greater voice in governance.
-However, it was time to broaden objectives using advocacy and educational mechanisms best undertaken by a separate public benefit organization.
+Several years ago the Stonewall Democratic Club of Greater Sacramento began deliberations on creating a nonprofit corporation committed to a shared goal -”to advance equal rights for all people, regardless of sexual orientation or gender identity.”
+The Club had been and continues to be successful in its mission to support and elect LGBTQ individuals to public office, assuring a greater voice in governance.
+However, it was time to broaden objectives using educational mechanisms best undertaken by a separate public benefit organization.
 The new nonprofit was envisioned to expand our common cause and work in alliance to advance civil rights of LGBTQ individuals and their families.

 About Laurie McBride